 The key elements of HSNi's compensation program are base salary, short-term incentive compensation in the form of annual bonuses and long-term incentive compensation in the form of equity awards and performance cash.
 The compensation program also includes some minor perquisites and benefits but these are not significant elements of compensation.
-Prior to making specific decisions related to compensation, we determine which element or combination of compensation elements could be used most effectively to further our compensation objectives.
+Each of the different elements of compensation is designed to achieve certain objectives.
 The following table outlines our objectives for each of the principal components of executive compensation: